wilddeer/Sniffer/README.md

 Sniffer
 =======

-'cause when u can't detect it, u should sniff it!
+'cause if u can't detect it, u should sniff it!

 ##Why u no feature-detect??/?////